kenichi/advent/2024/09/part2/README.md

 ## Setup

 Parse input into ints, chunks, and, finally, a map of positions to ids.
-Collect max position along the way.
+Collect file positions/size, max id and position along the way.

 ## Implementation

-Our struct as the position map, a max file position, and a min of 0.
-Start by updating the min to the first free position (first consecutive number that is not a key in the map).
-Swap the max and min, updating both, and continue until they equal each other.
-Now, checksum the "defragged FS" via the method described.
+Many attempts at speed resulted in incorrect answers.
+12s to finish part2 ain't great, but I'm extremely *done* with this puzzle at this point 😅

+Brutally iterate down the file IDs, checking for open space and flipping the map keys when space is found.

 ## Running